Idaho Department of Labor is seeking youth for the Workforce Innovation and Opportunity Act program in most regions across the state.

 There are different rules for children under age 14 working in agriculture.
 States also have rules, and employers must follow both.

-Fourteen and 15-year-olds are limited in what hours they can work and what jobs they can do.
+14 and 15 year-olds are limited in what hours they can work and what jobs they can do.

 There are certain jobs they are allowed to do, including: